Hafnia (bacterium): Health benefits

-Hafnia produces a protein called Caseinolytic Protease B (ClpB) which has been shown to be a mimetic of the hormone α-MSH which is implicated in the satiety.
+Hafnia produces a protein called Caseinolytic Protease B (ClpB) which has been shown to be a mimetic of the hormone α-MSH which is implicated in satiety.

 Some Enterobacterales bacteria, such as Hafnia alvei have been shown to naturally regulate the appetite.

 More specifically, the Hafnia alvei HA4597 strain was tested in ob/ob and high-fat diet-fed obese and overweight mice after administration by gavage.
 In those two models, the Hafnia alvei strain showed good tolerance, reduced body weight gain and fat mass in both obesity models, and a significant decrease in food intake in ob/ob mice.

 Another study describing the administration of the HA4597 strain to high-fat-diet-fed hyperphagic ob/ob male mice, showed a significant decrease (compared to untreated or orlistat-treated mice) in body weight, body fat and food intake but also in treated mice a decrease in blood sugar level, total plasma cholesterol and alanine aminotransaminase.

 In 2021, the results of a 12-week clinical study comparing oral intake of strain HA45597 versus placebo, were published in the scientific journal Nutrients.
 This prospective, multicenter, double-blind, placebo-controlled and randomized study in 236 overweight volunteers (BMI between 25 and 29.9 kg/m2) clinically confirmed the preclinical data.
 The primary efficacy endpoint "weight loss" was met: a statistically significant difference was observed in favor of the Hafnia alvei group in the proportion of subjects who lost at least 3% of their body weight at 12 weeks (57,7% in the Hafnia group versus 41,7% placebo group, p=0,028).
 Among the secondary endpoints achieved, a statistically significant increase in the feeling of satiety was noticed.
 In addition, the effect of the strain is also greater than the placebo in reducing hip circumference.
 Only Hafnia alvei HA4597 had an effect on the cholesterol level and induced a reduction in blood sugar levels.

 The scientific journal, Nature, recently qualified the strain Hafnia alvei HA4597, as a "precision probiotic", that is to say a probiotic whose strain and mechanism of action are fully described and understood scientifically.

 TargEDys, a French company, which demonstrated that the Hafnia alvei HA4597 strain could stimulate satiety via the ClpB protein and help to naturally control appetite and lose weight, conducted the studies enabling the marketing of this probiotic.